SkyBall™ Rules

 • After the serve, the receiving side must make at least one groundstroke prior to volleying the ball

-• If a player releases their racquet to make a shot, it counts as long as the racquet doesn't land on the opponent's side
+• If a player releases their racquet to make a shot, it counts if the racquet doesn't land on the opponent's side

 • If the ball comes into contact with any part of a player's body during a live point, that player loses the point